 Metals used often in hypoallergenic jewelry include gold, platinum, copper, titanium, and stainless steel.
 Precious metals carry the advantages of high value, beauty, and hypoallergenic qualities, but they also command a hefty price tag.

 Let us emphasize, when discussing hypoallergenic jewelry made of precious metals that these are made of the pure metal.
 Be careful with less than pure gold or platinum items, which can have a substantial amount of available nickel as the base metal.

 What about Stainless Steel?

-However, the nickel that exists in jewelry that merits the description as hypoallergenic is so tightly bound on a molecular level that it doesn’t behave the way regular nickel does.
+However, the nickel that exists in jewelry that merits the description as hypoallergenic exists so tightly bound on a molecular level that it doesn’t behave the way regular nickel does.
 In a sense, it is not “available,” is not sensed by the skin, and does not cause irritation.

 So the answer to the above questions is … yes!
 Contrary to popular belief, hypoallergenic stainless steel jewelry does contain some nickel.
 But no, it might not matter in the sense that it will not cause an allergic reaction, because your skin doesn’t feel it.

 One way to prove that the small amount of nickel in hypoallergenic jewelry is not “available” is to test it for nickel.
-A simple chemical test kit is used to check.
+Use a simple chemical test kit to check.
 Many high-quality hypoallergenic earrings made of stainless steel do test negative for nickel.
 Therefore, you can still feel confident that the hypoallergenic earrings you own will not irritate your skin.
 If the nickel they contain is in a form that is “locked” and can’t cause irritation to your skin, you won’t feel the difference.